 Of course!
 We have many students who take from one to five IB classes without committing to the full IB Diploma track.
 Students are welcome to take IB classes in their area of interest or to gain credit for the Academic Honors Diploma.
 The most important thing is that students choose classes that will challenge them and use their God-given ability.

-IB courses and AP courses are similar in that both are rigorous programs of study designed to challenge students.
-Both programs require students to take end-of course assessments in May and students may earn college credits for appropriate scores.
-Whereas AP promotes individual classes that are independent from each other, the IB course of study is more holistic, using common threads to link subject areas and tying it together with the Theory of Knowledge class—a philosophy course taught from a Catholic worldview perspective.
-IB courses are focused on the process of learning, strengthening the skills of critical thinking, writing and speaking in each student.
-Students who complete the Full Diploma program are able to earn an IB Diploma, recognized and highly regarded by the state of Indiana as well as institutions around the world.
+IB courses are similar to AP courses in that both are programs of study are designed to challenge students through a college preparatory curriculum.
+Both programs require students to take end-of-course assessments in May with the possibility of earning college credit.
+Whereas AP promotes individual classes that are independent from each other, IB courses are more holistic, using common threads to link subject areas and tie everything together with the Theory of Knowledge class—a philosophy course taught from a Catholic

 The aim of the International Baccalaureate program is to develop internationally minded students who seek to create a better and more peaceful world.
 IB calls students to be inquirers, communicators, risk takers, balanced and reflective—among other traits.
 It is aninspiring program of study and rigorous enough to challenge our most gifted students.
 As Guerin Catholic prepares students to take on future jobs that may not be developed yet using technology that most likely has not been invented yet, we want them comfortable with the process of learning– thinking critically in order to become problem solvers, writing clearly so as to get their ideas across to others and able to share their proposals verbally with colleagues around the world.
 It is these skills that will allow our students to become local, national and global community leaders.